 Need a Lisbon photography guide?
 We got you covered!
 The stunning capital city of Lisbon is a photographer’s paradise.
 The hilly capital has medieval and vintage white corners, larger than life monuments and statues, red roofs, and amazing viewpoints of the city and the blue sky and waters.
-So here are the 15 Best Lisbon photo spots that you shouldn’t miss.
+So here are the 21 best Lisbon photo spots that you shouldn’t miss.

 We have included all these places on the Google map below so that it is easier to track and get to the locations.
-As a bonus, all the things to do in Lisbon for photographing can be done for free.
+As a bonus, all the things to do in Lisbon for photographing can also be done for free.

 If you are taking a day trip from Lisbon to Sintra, you can capture the Pena Palace and more.
-We left that out from this list as this one only captures Lisbon.
+We left that out of this list as this one only captures Lisbon.
 Learn how to incorporate a day trip to Sintra Pena Palace below

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.